 6. Get a better chair and multiple

 Have a higher budget and want to spend?
-You can look at Herman Miller options since they are the best in the world.
-I have the AERON at the office, and must say it is indeed comfortable.
+You can look at Herman Miller's options since they are the best in the world.
+I have the AERON at the office and must say it is indeed comfortable.

-With this chair setup of mine, I can switch they way I sit whenever I want.
+With this chair setup of mine, I can switch the way I sit whenever I want.
 The chairs both incentivize better posture and thus prevents muscle pain.

 (Still take breaks to walk)